ciellie/eNews/README.md

 mysql -u root -p
 ```

-Enter the MySQL root password.
+The password entered here is the password configured for the local MySQL installation.
+It is not supplied by the project.

 Create the database: